From Heegaard diagrams to surgery: The algorithm

-Let $M$ be presented by a Heegaard diagram $(\Gamma,\alpha,\beta)$ in which a family of curves $\alpha'$ is introduced according to Remark~\ref{s3 diagram}, so that $(\Gamma,\alpha,\alpha')$ presents $S^3$.
-The first step in transforming a Heegaard diagram into surgery consists in finding a composition of Dehn twists of $\Gamma$ that maps curves $\alpha'_1,\ldots,\alpha'_g$ to the curves isotopic to $\beta_1,\ldots,\beta_g$, respectively.
+The first step in transforming this Heegaard diagram into a surgery for $M$ consists in finding a composition of Dehn twists of $\Gamma$ that maps curves $\alpha'_1,\ldots,\alpha'_g$ to the curves isotopic to $\beta_1,\ldots,\beta_g$, respectively.
 This could be done along the lines of the first part of the proof of \cite[Theorem~1]{L62}.
 In order to be precise in determining right or left Dehn twists (the right twists have priority in this note) assume that $\Gamma$ is oriented so that its normal is directed towards the handlebody $H'$.

 Our algorithm for finding a composition of Dehn twists of $\Gamma$ that maps curves $\alpha'_1,\ldots,\alpha'_g$ to the curves isotopic to $\beta_1,\ldots,\beta_g$ goes as follows.